Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 	- The new temperature threshold will display, and you be asked to confirm the option.
 		- If confirmed, program will go back to the menu screen.
 		- If not confirmed, program will loop back to let you enter the temp again.

-- To change modes:
-	Press the '' key on the keypad to switch mode.

 - To set sprinkler strength.
 	- Press the '' key on the keypad to go into the speed/strength setting menu.